 At a Glance

-The Center for Constitutional Rights and the Southern Poverty Law Center filed this case on behalf of Ashley and are advocating for her transfer from a men’s facility, where she remains a target of violence, as well as for access to vital healthcare.
-We also argue that the minimum standards of adequate care for gender dysphoria go beyond just hormone therapy and must include additional treatments that allow individuals to affirm their gender.
-The abuses and deprivations that Ashley has endured are part of a larger custom, practice, or unwritten policy of disregarding the rights of trans people in GDC custody and failing to protect them from violence.
+The Center for Constitutional Rights and the Southern Poverty Law Center filed this case on behalf of Ashley and advocated for her transfer from a men’s facility, where she was a target of violence, as well as for access to vital healthcare.
+We also argued that the minimum standards of adequate care for gender dysphoria go beyond just hormone therapy and must include additional treatments that allow individuals to affirm their gender.
+The abuses and deprivations that Ashley endured are part of a larger custom, practice, or unwritten policy of disregarding the rights of trans people in GDC custody and failing to protect them from violence.

 Ashley's brutal experiences while incarcerated and on parole illustrate the precarity and bias faced by trans people nationwide.
 This includes navigating the discrimination-to-incarceration pipeline, where trans people face discrimination in education, employment, health care, and housing that limits their options and criminalizes their survival; for Ashley, that includes her incarceration for engaging in a survival-based offense.
 Despite this, Ashley recognizes her leadership in the movement for trans liberation, stating: “This fight is not just my fight; it’s our fight.
 My hope is that this lawsuit forever changes the way transgender people in Georgia are treated, so that the future is brighter for people like me.”